 - Emergency Preparedness – A lot of this ties into being self-sufficient, although maybe for a shorter period.
 While self-sufficiency is more of a lifestyle change, emergency preparedness is just about being ready no matter what happens.
 You don’t need to be running off of generator power and cooking over a fire full time, but you need to be prepared to do it just in case.

 Now that you know what I’m all about, I hope you’ll stick around.
 Pour a cup of coffee (or a glass of wine) and enjoy the chaos that is my life.
-If you really enjoy what you read here, I hope you’ll also join me on Facebook or Instagram.
+If you really enjoy what you read here, I hope you’ll also join me on Facebook and Instagram.